robsonsilv4/flutter_value_notifier/README.md

 See `ValueNotifierListener` if you want to "do" anything in response to value changes such as navigation, showing a dialog, etc...

-If the `valueNotifier` parameter is omitted, `ValueNotifierBuilder` will automatically perform a lookup using `ValueNotifierProvider` and the current `BuildContext`.
+If the `notifier` parameter is omitted, `ValueNotifierBuilder` will automatically perform a lookup using `ValueNotifierProvider` and the current `BuildContext`.

 ```dart
 ValueNotifierBuilder<NotifierA, NotifierAState>(